awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-vpc-endpoints.md

 + The actions that can be performed\.
 + The resource on which the actions can be performed\.

-The following example shows a VPC endpoint policy that denies everyone permission to create a scaling policy through the endpoint\.
+The following example shows a VPC endpoint policy that denies everyone permission to delete a scaling policy through the endpoint\.
 The example policy also grants everyone permission to perform all other actions\.

 ```
 {